plotTTestDesign.RdCreate plots involving sample size, power, scaled difference, and significance level for a one- or two-sample t-test.

 population standard deviation (\(\sigma\)).
 This is also called the

 "scaled difference".
-When alternative="greater"
+When alternative="greater" or

-, the default
+alternative="two.sided" and two.sided.direction="greater", the default

-, the default
+alternative="two.sided" and two.sided.direction="less", the default

-.
+value is delta.over.sigma=-0.5.
 This argument is ignored when

-x.var="delta.over.sigma"
+x.var="delta.over.sigma" or y.var="delta.over.sigma".

 numeric scalar between 0 and 1 indicating the Type I error level associated

 with the hypothesis test.
-The default value is alpha=0.05
+The default value is alpha=0.05.

-This argument is ignored when x.var="alpha"
+This argument is ignored when x.var="alpha".

 numeric scalar between 0 and 1 indicating the power associated with the

 hypothesis test.
-The default value is power=0.95
+The default value is power=0.95.
+This argument is

-ignored when x.var="power"
+ignored when x.var="power" or y.var="power".

 character string indicating whether the design is based on a one-sample or

 two-sample t-test.
-When sample.type="one.sample"
+When sample.type="one.sample", the computations

 for the plot are based on a one-sample t-test.
 When

-, the computations for the plot are based on a
+sample.type="two.sample", the computations for the plot are based on a

 two-sample t-test.
-The default value is sample.type="one.sample"
+The default value is sample.type="one.sample".

 character string indicating the kind of alternative hypothesis.
 The possible

-values are "two.sided"
+values are "two.sided" (the default), "less", and "greater".

 character string indicating the direction (positive or negative) for the scaled

-(the default), the scaled minimal detectable
+minimal detectable difference when alternative="two.sided".
+When two.sided.direction="greater" (the default), the scaled minimal detectable

 difference is positive.
-When two.sided.direction="less"
+When two.sided.direction="less", the scaled minimal

 detectable difference is negative.
-This argument is ignored unless alternative="two.sided"
+This argument is ignored unless alternative="two.sided" and either x.var="delta" or

 logical scalar indicating whether to compute the power based on an approximation

 to the non-central t-distribution.
-The default value is approx=FALSE
+The default value is approx=FALSE.

 logical scalar indicating whether to round up the values of the computed sample